Salgorithm07/Bike-Sharing-for-BoomBikes/README.md

   - Time-based indicators (year, month, season, holidays)
   - Calendar and environmental attributes

-A detailed data dictionary was used to ensure correct interpretation of categorical and numerical variables.
+A detailed data dictionary was used to ensure the correct interpretation of categorical and numerical variables.

 ---